Why Digestive Enzymes are Key for Supporting Good Health

 Acid Stable Protease

-Protease is a digestive enzyme that supports optimal breakdown of dietary proteins.
-The acid stable protease in Active Enzymes is formulated to withstand the acidic, low pH environment of the stomach.
+Protease is a digestive enzyme that supports the optimal breakdown of dietary proteins.
+The acid stable protease in Active Enzymes is formulated to withstand the acidic, low-pH environment of the stomach.*

 Other protease enzymes included in this formula: Serratia, Peptidase, Papain, Bromelain